Managing cloud server operation

-You can manage the operation of the cloud server:
+You can manage the operation of a cloud server:

 - turn on the server;

-If the cloud server is shut down or suspended, all cloud platform resources continue to be paid for: vCPU, RAM, local and network disks, GPUs, public IP addresses, public subnets.
+If a cloud server is turned off or suspended, all cloud platform resources continue to be billed: vCPU, RAM, local and network volumes, GPU, public IP addresses, public subnets.

-If the server is frozen, vCPU, RAM and GPU are not charged, all other resources are charged.Read more about the cloud platform payment model in the article Cloud Server Payment Model and Pricing.
+If the server is frozen, vCPU, RAM, and GPU are not charged; all other resources are billed.
+Learn more about the cloud platform payment model in the Cloud Server Payment Model and Pricing article.

 Control panel